Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Conclusion

 \section{Conclusion}

-This paper proposes a latent variable model that injects a causal graph reasoning process into transition model learning and planning to solve Goal-Conditioned RL problems under the generalization setting.
+This paper proposes a latent variable model that injects a causal graph reasoning process into transition model learning and planning to solve GCRL problems under the generalization setting.
 We theoretically prove that our iterative optimization process can obtain the true causal graph.
 To evaluate the performance of the proposed method, we designed nine tasks in three environments.
 The comprehensive experiment results show that our method has better data efficiency and performance than baselines.
 Our method also provides interpretability by the explicitly discovered causal graph.

-The main limitation of this work is that the explicit estimation of causal structure does not scale well to a large number of nodes.
-The factorized state and action space assumption may also restrict the usage of this work to abstracted representations.
-Thus, extending this method to broader applications could be the future direction.
-We further discuss the potential negative social impact in Appendix~\ref{app:social}
+The main limitation of this work is that the explicit estimation of causal structure does not scale well to the number of nodes.
+Developing efficient gradient-based discovery methods could be a promising direction.
+In addition, the factorized state and action space assumption may restrict the usage of this work to semantic representations, which need to be processed with abstraction methods.
+We further discuss the potential negative social impact and additional limitations in Appendix~\ref{app:social}.